MEGA-MIND/TranslatorXenstack/README.md

 # TranslatorXenstack

-## This is an English to Hindi Converter
+## This is an English to Hindi Converter written in python

 ### This converter requires you to have tkinter and googletrans library in your execution environment.